Australian Lutheran College: Luther Campus

 Lutheran Teachers College and the Lay Training Centre were moved to the campus in 1989 and with this the name changed to Luther Campus to reflect the change of role of the site.
 Attempts were made to find suitable sites for relocation for the institution, but these were abandoned in 1990 and the church authorised more works, including the erection of 17 townhouses on Archer Street, a new Student Centre between Graebner Hall and the townhouses.
 In 1994 the School of Theology (for lay students) joined the campus also.

 Back to Luther Seminary

 In 1998 the three occupants of Luther Campus came under the authority of one institution, three programs in one school, and the name was changed back to Luther Seminary.

 Australian Lutheran College

-The 2003 General Synod of the church decided to change the name of the institution to Australian Lutheran College from 1 January 2004, to reflect the nature of the college as an education facility, not just a seminary.
+The 2003 General Synod of the church decided to change the name of the institution to Australian Lutheran College beginning 1 January 2004 to reflect the nature of the college as an education facility, not just a seminary.
+In 2024, the Australian Lutheran Church decided to sell the North Adelaide campus and relocated the college to a new location.